Running a popup (the full guide)

 1. Create it

 In the sidebar, open Popups, then click Create a popup.
-The form walks you through four short steps — Location, Dates, Details, Review — and you finish with Confirm & create popup.
+Depending on the current rollout, you will see either one page with Location, Schedule, Instructions, and optional Volunteer times, or four wizard steps: Location, Dates, Details, and Review.
+The one-page editor finishes with Create popup; the wizard finishes with Confirm & create popup.
 Full details are in Creating a popup.

 2. It goes live on Forever Canadian

 You don't have to do anything else — your popup publishes itself to the public website.
-On the popup's page, the status moves from Publishing… to Live on Forever Canadian, usually within a minute.
+On the popup's page, the status moves from Publishing… to Live on Forever Canadian, usually within a minute or two.
 After that, your popup shows on the public map and supporters can open its page to reserve a sign.

 3. Share it

-On the popup's page, the Share your popup box has your Poster code and links to the Public page and Poster page, plus a QR code supporters can scan at your table to reserve a sign.
+Once the popup is live on Forever Canadian, its page shows the Share your popup box with your Poster code and links to the Public page and Poster page, plus a QR code supporters can scan at your table to reserve a sign.
 To promote it online, copy the Public page link and post it.
 (The QR Codes page under Resources is the whole campaign's code, not your popup's — your popup's own code is the one on the share card.)

 4. Volunteers RSVP — supporters reserve